 Click Listen and TempoTango captures a sample, then runs BPM and key detection on-device.
 The track keeps playing while it listens.

-Audio is analyzed in your browser using essentia.js.
+Audio is analyzed right in your browser.
 Nothing is uploaded: not the audio, not the result, not even the track URL.

 Each reading comes with its Camelot position alongside the traditional key, so you can match harmonies at a glance.